Jimmy Kimmel Shares His Brilliant Plan To Keep ‘Roseanne’ On The Air, And It Involves A Lot Of John Goodman

 Roseanne killed off John Goodman’s beloved character during the Season 9 finale, so it wouldn’t be too much of a stretch for a series with a history of going dark to do the same to its title character.
 However, Roseanne Barr’s outspoken support of President Donald Trump was the show’s main appeal for many viewers, and they may not tune into a retooled version of the series without its former namesake.

-According to The Hollywood Reporter, Barr has explained that one reason she supports Donald Trump is because he “talked about jobs” on the campaign trail.
-There’s no word on whether she considers herself a Jimmy Kimmel fan now that he’s talking about saving the jobs that she caused all of her former Roseanne coworkers to lose.
+According to the Hollywood Reporter, Barr has explained that one reason she supports Donald Trump is because he “talked about jobs” on the campaign trail.
+There’s no word on whether she considers herself a Jimmy Kimmel fan now that he’s talking about saving the jobs that she caused all of her former Roseanne co-workers to lose.

 Many of Roseanne Barr’s supporters certainly aren’t Kimmel fans.
 According to BBC News, some of the comedienne’s admirers responded to her ousting by calling for ABC to also fire the talk show host.
-They complained that Kimmel didn’t suffer the same fate when he mocked First Lady Melania Trump’s Slovenian accent on his show.
+They complained that Kimmel didn’t suffer the same fate when he mocked first lady Melania Trump’s Slovenian accent on his show.

 Kimmel apologizes for Melania Trump joke amid Hannity feud, saying such animosity is "harmful to our country." https://t.co/4nR9bTfKdR pic.twitter.com/9rzPXDLdcA